albertopasqualetto/Gmail-recurring-scheduler/README.md

 5. Create a new trigger for the project and set it to run `sendScheduledEmails` whenever you want.
 6. Create a new deployment with "web application" type (set any name and leave only you as users).
 7. Open the web application URL, that will open the interface for emails scheduling.
+8. Give app the permission to access your Gmail account.

 ## Disclaimer